 8. Support Equal Pay While Giving Ruth Bader Ginsburg's Workout A Try

 If you're a fan of Supreme Court Justice Ruth Bader Ginsburg, physical fitness, and you believe women deserve equal pay, here's the event for you: a series of Equal Pay Day speeches, followed by a communal attempt at handling RBG's notoriously grueling workout regimen.
-This one is happening in the Chicago area, sadly, so it's not accessible to everyone.
-But if you're heading to a protest early in the day, you can always try out the workout later on your own time.
+This was an actual event that took place in the Chicago area in 2017, but you can recreate it right in your own home today.
+There are plenty of inspiring "equal pay" speeches online, including that of Michelle Williams and Patricia Arquette.
+And once you've finished getting pumped up, make good use of that energy by trying out RBG's workout at home.

 9. Support Paid Time Off For Pregnancy & Paternity